sbr075/influxlp-tools-rs/README.md

 line_protocol = line_protocol.measurement("new_measurement");
 ```

-Multiple fields can be add by calling the `add_field` method multiple times
+Multiple fields can be added by calling the `add_field` method multiple times

 ```rust
 let line_protocol = LineProtocol::new("measurement")